 See more challenges of hybrid work

 What to do

-To make the gig economy and hybrid model work for your organization, set goals around:
+To work around these current business problems and make the gig economy and hybrid model work for your organization, set goals around:

 - Enriching your tech stack

 - Building trust by setting clear expectations

 Enriching your tech stack

 An upgraded tech toolkit focused on productivity, collaboration, and product management is necessary when working with hybrid, remote, and gig employees.
 These tools can help you streamline communications, assign tasks, and track progress — making them essential to the effectiveness of your organization.